Blog

 How does 55-58 HRC compare to standard, untreated steel?

 The difference is massive.
 Standard, untreated low-alloy steel might have a hardness of only 15-20 HRC.
 Our 55-58 HRC range is achieved through a specialized heat treatment process on high-grade alloy steel.
-This places our plates in the upper echelon of hardened tooling, offering wear resistance that is exponentially greater than standard materials, ensuring a significantly longer service life.
+This places our plates in the upper echelon of hardened tooling, offering wear resistance that is exponentially greater than standard materials, maintaining a significantly longer service life.